dr-mushtaq/Academic-writing/Research Paper/METHODS.md

 Example: "This section outlines the methods and procedures used to investigate the impact of Al on education using a mixed-methods approach."

+## 2. Explain the Research Design
+**Clearly define your research framework**:
+• State the type of research (e.g., experimental, observational, correlational).
+• Describe your study's scope (e.g., cross-sectional, longitudinal).
+**Example:** "A quantitative cross-sectional study design was adopted to analyze trends in Al-based learning systems."

 # Tense

 - The methods section should use the **past tense** because it is a report of what was done during the course of the study ,” we tested independently derived cultures for resistance to trimethoprim”.